petermr/dictionary/ethics_statement_project/ethics_statement_project.md

 - Trying out different publishers
   - springer nature doesn't have useful file naming system
   - PLOS doesn't label Ethics Statement either

-### 5.4.1.
-To-do
-- Add logging
-- Wordcloud - not sure how to proceed

 ## 5.5.
 Exploration on 2021-06-18
 - I did some experimentation by trying different publishers in EPMC queries.
 Surprisingly, I did not find ABSTRACTS in the abstracts.
 So I stuck to searching METHODS section.